Yang Gang (journalist): Career

-In 1933 Yang moved to Shanghai, where she joined the League of Left-Wing Writers and befriended American journalist Agnes Smedley.
+In 1933, Yang moved to Shanghai, where she joined the League of Left-Wing Writers and befriended American journalist Agnes Smedley.
 Later that year she returned to Yenching University at the invitation of Edgar Snow, who translated one of Yang's novels into English.
 In 1935 Yang Gang translated Jane Austen's novel Pride and Prejudice into Chinese, which was published by the Commercial Press.
 In 1936, Yang and her husband worked together for the Popular Knowledge magazine (大众知识) run by the historian Gu Jiegang.

-After the Marco Polo Bridge Incident in 1937 and the Japanese invasion of China, Yang Gang rejoined the Communist Party and the anti-Japanese resistance.
+After the Marco Polo Bridge Incident in 1937 and the Japanese invasion of China, Yang Gang rejoined the CCP and the anti-Japanese resistance.
 Due to differences between Yang and her husband, the couple divorced.
 Yang joined the influential newspaper Ta Kung Pao, which retreated south to Hong Kong, while Zheng Kan went to Fujian province.
 In 1943, Zheng was killed in a Japanese bombing raid in Yong'an, Fujian.

 In Hong Kong, Yang worked as a reporter for the Ta Kung Pao.
 After Hong Kong also fell to the Japanese in 1941, Yang evacuated with the newspaper to Guilin, Guangxi.
 In 1944 she was sent by the newspaper to the United States as its correspondent, until she returned to China in 1948.
 From 1945 to 1947 she enrolled at Radcliffe College of Harvard University, studying art.
 During her time in America she wrote an autobiographical novel called Daughter in English as well as creating reports on contemporary American life.
 These reports covered subjects including the search for undercover communists and racism, and were published as a collection in 1951.

-After the founding of the People's Republic of China in 1949, Yang worked as Premier Zhou Enlai's secretary, and became Deputy Chief Editor of the People's Daily in 1955.
+After the founding of the People's Republic of China in 1949, Yang worked as Premier Zhou Enlai's secretary and became Deputy Chief Editor of the People's Daily in 1955.

 Suicide

 When the Anti-Rightist Campaign began in 1957, Yang Gang was appointed the number three leader of the "Anti-Rightist Leadership Group" of the People's Daily.
 She was forced to participate in the persecution of many of her colleagues and friends who had been labelled "rightists".
 On October 7, Yang committed suicide by taking an overdose of sleeping pills.
 The reason for her suicide is undetermined.
-According to Hu Qiaomu, it was because she lost a notebook where she recorded her thoughts which she feared would lead to her being sought by the anti-rightist campaign.
-According to John K. Fairbank, who knew her personally, she committed suicide because of a serious injury sustained in a car accident.
+According to Hu Qiaomu, it was because she lost a notebook where she recorded her thoughts which she feared would lead to her being sought by the Anti-Rightist Campaign.
+According to John King Fairbank, who knew her personally, she committed suicide because of a serious injury sustained in a car accident.
 This view is disputed by Yang's colleagues and personal friends Xiao Qian and Ye Yao, who noted that her suicide occurred two days after she took part in the criticism session of the famous woman writer Ding Ling, and that she had just been stripped of her status as a representative to the National People's Congress, along with Feng Xuefeng, which made headline news in October 1957.